greglook/vault/doc/indexing.md

 Indexes can be implemented on many kinds of databases.
 Early support will probably consist of an in-memory implementation and later a SQLite3-backed index.

+It is important to distinguish between individual indexes and higher-level collections of indexes on the same record structure.
+For example, the entity indexes all serve the same datoms.
+It makes sense in many implementations to store the datoms in a single database table and use multiple indexes on the table, rather than a table-per-index.